The Best Georgia Beaches You Need to Visit

 1. St. Simons Island

-Choose a beachfront vacation rental that is close to many attractions in East Beach, or stay in one of the many hotels or bed and breakfasts on the island.
+Choose a beachfront vacation rental that is close to many attractions in East Beach.
 It’s wise to stay here for at least a couple of days so you can take advantage of the wildlife as well as the local tours.

 There are plenty of restaurants to choose from, whether you’re looking for fresh seafood or something more casual.
 And don’t forget to check out the St. Simons Island Pier, which is a great spot for fishing or just taking in the views.